Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

-The AFX FX-11 Lightforce Helmet
+AFX FX-11 Helmet Review

-The AFX FX-11 has two very unique features: a built-in, battery powered ventilating fan system and an LED light similar to the one included on the Shoei Syncrotec Police Motor Officer motorcycle helmet we reviewed recently.
+The LED light is similar to the one included on the Shoei Syncrotec Police Motor Officer motorcycle helmet we reviewed recently.

-The fan and the light are powered by the same Switchblade power system found on the Shoei Police helmet.
 The batteries are rechargeable, and the FX-11 is supplied with a recharger, which plugs into a small lead that is hidden in the liner of the helmet.

-The goal of the powered ventilation system is to provide forced-air circulation in hot weather.
 The LED light can provide illumination at night for roadside repairs, packing gear or reading a map.

 While the concept sounds logical, after using the helmet I have mixed feelings on the merit of both.